Moduli of elliptic $K3$ surfaces: monodromy and Shimada root lattice strata: Families of Weierstra data for low index

 In the above arguments we have used that $\calE$ is a generic element of the family.
-It thus remains to prove that $-\id$ is never contained in the monodromy group and $\ZZ/3$ is always contained in the torsion Mordell Weil.
-But this both follows by semicontinuity, since the monodromy group can only get smaller under specialization and the torsion Mordell Weil can only get bigger. \end{proof}
+It thus remains to prove that $-\id$ is never contained in the monodromy group and $\ZZ/3$ is always contained in the torsion Mordell-Weil.
+But this both follows by semicontinuity, since the monodromy group can only get smaller under specialization and the torsion Mordell-Weil can only get bigger. \end{proof}